Brekalo/Brekalo/README.md

 </details>

-- 🤔 I’m looking for help with ... open source contributors and Data Analytics experts.
+🤔 I’m looking for help with ... open source contributors and Data Analytics experts.

+⚡ Fun fact: Using my problem-solving skills, I create disruptive and innovative projects with a customer-centered approach.
+Through experimentation with new technology trends and techniques, I continually expand my knowledge and skills.

 📫 How to reach me: